-The problem starts when these thoughts or fears become persistent and so frightening that it interferes with your everyday life.
+Everybody once in a while experiences fear or anxiety, and a little bit of it is okay.
+The problem starts when these thoughts or fears become persistent and so frightening that they interfere with your everyday life.

 Yoga asanas can be selected for their therapeutic results.
 This is typical of Ayurvedic yoga or Ayuryoga.
-In this style of yoga, the practice you do is tailored to your mind body type or prakrti.
+In this style of yoga, the practice you do is tailored to your mind body type or prakruti.

 Yoga means union.
 It is the union of the individual consciousness (atma) with the universal consciousness (paramatma) or your higher soul.

-When anxiety becomes so severe, it interferes with your everyday life, then it becomes an anxiety disorder.
+When anxiety becomes so severe, it interferes with your everyday life, and then it becomes an anxiety disorder.
 The feeling of fear may be with you all the time.
 It is intense and sometimes debilitating.
 This type of anxiety may cause you to stop doing things you enjoy.
-If left untreated, anxiety will keep getting worse.
+If left untreated, anxiety keeps getting worse.
 This is where yoga can be of some help.
 Yoga practice can help you control your fears by slowing the activity of your monkey mind.

 According to Ayurvedic medicine, anxiety is an expression of excessive Vata in mano vaha srotas (the channel of the mind).
 This occurs along with the predominance of rajas and tamas (manashik guna), qualities of activity and inertia in the mind.

 When aggravated Vata accumulates in the channel of the mind, it tends to cause constriction or dries up the nerve tissues.
-This causes obstruction in the natural movement of Vata doshawhich can lead to fear, anxiety, contraction and even loneliness.
+This causes obstruction in the natural movement of Vata dosha which can lead to fear, anxiety, contraction and even loneliness.

-The best way to control the monkey mind is to watch your breath.
+Another way to control the monkey mind is to watch your breath.
 Taking your attention to your breath can free the mind of the clutter of thoughts that give rise to anxiety.

-After practicing yoga sit quietly and do some deep breathing exercises (Pranayama).
-These five exercises may provide some relief.
+After practicing yoga, sit quietly and do some deep breathing exercises (Pranayama).
+These five exercises may provide some relief: